How to Buy a Foreclosed HomeCASAPLORERTrusted & Transparent

 Your real estate agent should know where to look for foreclosed homes, but if you want to look on your own, you can look through online listings, local newspapers, or your local city hall/court.

 At this stage, it’s important to make competitive purchase offers.
-While foreclosed homes are generally much cheaper, lenders may reject purchase offers that are too low.
+While foreclosed homes are generally much cheaper, the bank selling the foreclosed home may reject purchase offers that are too low.
+The bank is trying to recover their money, not simply give homes away!
 A real estate agent can help you determine a good purchase offer based on the information for your local area.
+This may also include writing an offer letter or making a backup offer on the home.

 Step 4: Pay for a Home Inspection